Homes AvailableHomes Available catya Wed, 12/07/2011 - 14:39

 - 25+ wooded acres in conservation among beautiful hills with orchards and horse farms nearby, yet with easy access to shopping and I-495 and I-290 highways.

-- Reduced living costs through the sharing of resources, whether in the workshop, the garden, the common house, or elsewhere on the grounds.
+- Reduced living costs through the sharing of resources, whether in the garden, the common house, or elsewhere on the grounds.

 - Bold, innovative designs that stand out for their aesthetic appeal and intelligent use of space.